4. Queuing subsystem

 - Defer

 Messages that are not on hold, and are scheduled for delivery in the future.
-The default behaviour, for every message that fails delivery (with a non-permanent error), is to be put in the defer queue; scheduled to be re-tried sometime in the future.
+The default behavior, for every message that fails delivery (with a non-permanent error), is to be put in the defer queue; scheduled to be re-tried sometime in the future.
 It is a queue in the sense that messages are ordered by their scheduled delivery time.

 - Active

 Messages that are not on hold, and are scheduled for delivery now (or in the past).
 Messages that are put in queue() for delivery end up directly in the active queue (unless the “delay” option is used).
 Messages are also moved automatically from the defer queue into the active queue on their scheduled time of delivery.
 The active queue is the by far most advanced part of the queuing subsystem, and contains many sub-states.
-This stems from the fact that concurrency and rate can be limited based on many dynamic parameters, essentially creating a virtually unlimited number of sub-queues.
+This stems from the fact that concurrency, rate and connectinterval can be limited based on many dynamic parameters, essentially creating a virtually unlimited number of sub-queues.
 This will be described later in detail.

 The Protocol Buffer API contains queue size information: